mozilla firefox CVE-2020-6820 vulnerability in Mozilla Products

 Vulnerability Analysis

 CVE-2020-6820 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is consided to have a high level of attack complexity.
-It has an exploitability score of 2.2 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is a Race Condition Vulnerability?